-Dr. Andrew Embury Williamson was born on the 4th of December, 1904 in Peterborough, Ontario.
-He was the son of George Hacon Williamson and Annie Blanche Patterson.
-At the time of his birth, the Williamson family resided at 211 London Street.
-Dr. Williamson’s father’s occupation was listed as the secretary of the local YMCA.
-His father was first appointed as the Fort William (now known as Thunder Bay), Ontario YMCA secretary.
+Dr. Andrew Embury Williamson was born in Peterborough, Ontario on the 4th of December, 1904.
+Dr. Williamson was the only child of George Hacon Williamson and Annie Blanche Patterson.
+At the time of his birth, the Williamson family resided at 211 London Street (in Peterborough).
+Dr. Williamson’s fathers occupation was listed as the secretary of the local YMCA.
+His father was first appointed as the Fort William (now known as Thunder Bay, Ontario), YMCA secretary.
 In 1901 Mr. Williamson was lodging as a single person and working as the Secretary of the YMCA in Peterborough.
 Dr. Williamson’s mother died in Peterborough on the 8th of August 1909 when he was just 4 years old.

-Dr. Williamson and his father moved to Brantford where he attended public school and graduated from Brantford Collegiate Institute.
+Dr. Williamson and his father moved to Brantford, Ontario where he attended public school and graduated from Brantford Collegiate Institute.
 Dr. Williamson worked at the Woolworth store in Brantford and rose to the position of Assistant Manager.

 Dr. Williamson fulfilled a lifelong dream to become a doctor when he was accepted at the University of Western Ontario.
 He graduated M.D. in 1934.

-During the summer of 1935, Dr. Willliamson was known to be practicing medicine in Ridgetown.
+During the summer of 1935, Dr. Willliamson was known to be practicing medicine in Ridgetown, Ontario.
 In the later part of 1935, Dr. Williamson was practicing medicine in Brantford.

 Dr. Williamson married Frances Isobel Mitchell on the 16th of June, 1936 in Brantford.
 Mrs. Williamson was born on the 2nd of May, 1900 in Brantford.
 She was the youngest of 6 children born to Walter Mitchell and the former Annie Lindley.
 Her father was a brick layer in the construction industry and her siblings were; Alberta Maud Mitchell, George Lindley Mitchell, Mary “Evelyn” Mitchell, Grace Winnifred Mitchell and Helen Harriett Mitchell.
 At the time of their marriage, Mrs. Williamson’s occupation was listed as stenographer.